-According the regulations in force, the Bank is required to provide these records at the request of the competent authorities.
+According to the regulations in force, the Bank is required to provide these records at the request of the competent authorities.
 The Bank may provide the Client with certain information on a durable medium, (as defined below), for example in the form of a pdf document attached to an e-mail addressed to the Client or by publishing the information on the Bank website.
 In the future, the clients will only receive information electronically or by publishing on the website.
-Such information may refer to general information about the Bank and its services, information on the nature and risks associated with certain financial instruments, information on the Bank's policy regarding the best execution of the orders, information's regarding the terms and conditions and information related providing services by the Bank.
+Such information may refer to general information about the Bank and its services, information on the nature and risks associated with certain financial instruments, information on the keeping of financial instruments and the information on costs and expenses, information on the Bank's policy regarding the best execution of the orders, information's regarding the terms and conditions and information related providing services by the Bank.